Discover Jesus \ Events \The Last Supper

 • Traveling to the Mark Home

 To avoid the crowds passing through the Kidron Valley back and forth between Gethsemane Park and Jerusalem, Jesus and the twelve walked over the western brow of Mount Olivet and paused to look down on Jerusalem in silence as Jesus did not wish to pass through the city until after sunset.
-Then Jesus told his apostles that he had come to teach them heavenly things before Jerusalem must be destroyed.

 When they arrived in the city after dark, only three apostles knew where they were going.
 The crowds jostled them, but no one recognized them nor knew that the Son of God was passing by on his way to the last mortal rendezvous with his chosen ambassadors of the kingdom.